geneontology/go-ontology/docs/AddTermToImport.md

 ### Adding Terms to the Import Files
+The current version of the documentation has been moved to http://wiki.geneontology.org/index.php/Ontology_Editing_Guide

 Terms are imported to GO from other ontologies, but not all terms from external ontologies are imported.
 Occasionally, you will find that a valid identifier exists in an external ontology, but the identifier is not available in Protege because that term is not yet imported.
 To import a term from an external ontology: